Skip to content

 The role of the creative sectors in advancing society’s sustainability transformation is multifaceted.
 At their best, the arts inspire, bring together people from diverse backgrounds, and build bridges toward shared understanding.
 Creative fields can contribute to constructing a common situational awareness and understanding of the actions required for a sustainability transition.
 Solving the climate and biodiversity crises demands large-scale public engagement and commitment to a future that respects planetary boundaries.

 Safeguarding the vitality and accessibility of arts and culture can be seen as an effective sustainability measure.
-The creative sectors’ typically networked operational models and dynamically formed diverse groups also foster readiness for broader collaboration within society.
+The network-like operating model typical of cultural fields and dynamically formed groups with diverse backgrounds also create readiness for broader cooperation in society.

 The sustainability work within the creative industries is progressing rapidly.
 These sectors lead with bold initiatives, developing new tools and practices to improve sustainability through experimentation.
 Once proven effective, these tools and methods are quickly adopted by practitioners in the field.